junxit/us-congress-bills-112/bill.md

 Congress finds as follows:

-- **(1)** The Federal Government has the responsibility to honor and recognize Americans who have positively impacted the welfare of other Americans.
+- **(1)** The Government has the responsibility to honor and recognize Americans who have positively impacted the welfare of other Americans.
 - **(2)** Monroe Dunaway Anderson, born in Jackson, Tennessee, in 1873, was one of the United States’ most successful agri-businessmen and respected philanthropists.
 - **(3)** Monroe Dunaway Anderson, also known as M.D.
 Anderson, attended public schools in Jackson, Tennessee.
 - **(4)** After attending college in Memphis, Tennessee, M.D.
 Anderson returned to Jackson, Tennessee, to work at the People’s National Bank.